amertens/registry_simulations/README.md

 ## Notes
 - The deterministic Q function (which encodes the setting of the probability of the outcome dementia deterministically to 1 once death, the competing event, has occurred) is built into the updates to the ltmle package, found in the repo.
 A simple reproducible example of using a deterministic Q function within LTMLE is given in the 12_example_detQ_function_use.R script, and the exact code used for this can be found here: [Ltmle/Augmentation/prepare_Ltmle.R](https://github.com/amertens/registry_simulations/blob/main/Ltmle/Augmentation/prepare_Ltmle.R) and is pasted below:

-    ## Deterministic Q function -- creates function indicating that competing risk event means that no event can happen
+  Deterministic Q function -- creates function indicating that competing risk event means that no event can happen:

     dq <- function(data, current.node, nodes, called.from.estimate.g){